hamnaarif/Reveltek-Careers/Careers/Property_Coordinator.md

-# Digital Property Management
+# Digital Property Coordinator

 ### Purpose:
-This document serves as a guideline for the responsibilities and requirements of the Agile Property Management and BIM Management role in our company.
+This document serves as a guideline for the responsibilities and requirements for Tenant Coordination and Architectural Coordination using BIM Methodology in a cloud environment.

-### Responsibilities
+### Architectural Coordination
-- Create architectural designs using Revit software.
+- Create architectural designs using Revit Software.
 - Prepare MEP plans and communicate with permit offices.
 - Design and coordinate landscaping plans.
 - Prepare inspection reports for commercial building needs for various offices such as: